ducdatdau/ducdatdau.github.io/content/ctf-writeup/2024-flareon/index.md

 <!-- <img src="./3.png"> -->

 By decoding the `encryptedFlagData` using the key and the nonce mentioned above, we obtain the `decryptedData`.
+The `decryptedData` is hashed using SHA-256, then converted to a hexadecimal string and compared with `input_checksum`.

 <img src="./4.png">

-The `decryptedData` is hashed using SHA-256, then converted to a hexadecimal string and compared with input_checksum.
 If they match, the function `main_a` is called and the result is printed to `{os_UserCacheDir}\REAL_FLAREON_FLAG.JPG`.

 <img src="./5.png">